 Animals in Amboseli National Park

 Amboseli National Park is a popular safari destination for wildlife enthusiasts.
-The park is well known for being home to Kenya’s greatest population of elephants, hence known as the “Home of Elephants.”
+The park is known as the “Home of Elephants.”
 Wildlife in Amboseli National Park is concentrated in five distinct habitats: the dried-up bed of Lake Amboseli, Sulphur spring wetlands, savannah vegetation cover, open plains, and woodlands.
 Wildlife in the park includes giraffe, spotted hyena, zebra, buffalo, blue wildebeest, cheetah, elephant, giraffe, hippopotamus, Thomson’s gazelle, lion, cape buffalo, and Impala.

-Amboseli’s diverse wildlife species provide wonderful game viewing, and the best time to enjoy the game drive and spot animals are during the dry season, which occurs from June to October.
-Visiting the park during the dry season for animal viewing makes for excellent photography opportunities; especially when large herds of animals cross the sandy plains, kicking up a lot of dust.
+Amboseli’s diverse wildlife species provide wonderful game viewing.
+The best time to enjoy the game drive and spot animals are during the dry season, which occurs from June to October.
+Visiting the park makes for excellent photography opportunities; especially when large herds of animals cross the sandy plains, kicking up a lot of dust.
 Furthermore, animals gather around the remaining waterholes during the dry season, hence immense sights.
 The observation hill and sinet delta provide excellent views of the park’s animals.

 Birds in Amboseli National Park

-Home to about 425 bird species; including common, rare, endemic, and migratory bird species that visit the park annually, birding tours in Amboseli can never disappoint.
-The Park’s extensive forest cover provides a habitat for a variety of bird species; water birds, for example, will most commonly be seen around water catchment regions such as swamps.
-Expect to find a variety of water species including the kingfisher, pelicans, herons, egrets, among others.
+Home to about 425 bird species; including common, rare, endemic, and migratory bird species that visit the park annually.
+Birding tours in Amboseli do not disappoint.
+The Park’s extensive forest cover provides a habitat for a variety of bird species.
+Water birds, for example, will most commonly be seen around water catchment regions such as swamps.
+Water species including the kingfisher, pelicans, herons, egrets, among others.
 There are also numerous bustards, and starlings, to mention but a few in the Park’s grasslands.

 With such incredible avian diversity, Amboseli National Park is one of Kenya’s Important Birding Areas (IBA).
 The park’s main bird is Kenya’s national bird, the “Lilac Breasted Roller.”
-Other bird species include the Marabou stork, the secretary bird, the Madagascar pond, Fischer’s sparrow lark, the Lesser kestrel, the Grey-crowned crane, the Rufous-napped lark, and the Common Ostrich.
-More species in Amboseli include the Fulvous Whistling Duck, Egyptian Goose, Pied Kingfisher, Steel-blue Whydah, African Pygmy-Goose, Red-billed Duck, Falcon, Helmeted Guinea bird, African Black Duck, Somali Bunting, Double-banded Courser, etc.
+Other bird species include the Marabou stork, the secretary bird, the Madagascar pond, Fischer’s sparrow lark, the Lesser kestrel.
+The Grey-crowned crane, the Rufous-napped lark, and the Common Ostrich.
+More species in Amboseli include the Fulvous Whistling Duck, Egyptian Goose, Pied Kingfisher, Steel-blue Whydah.
+The African Pygmy-Goose, Red-billed Duck, Falcon, Helmeted Guinea bird, African Black Duck, Somali Bunting, Double-banded Courser, etc.

 Lakes